 Have you ever observed someone acting churlishly, throwing a wet blanket on an otherwise enjoyable time?
 Ronny Graham discovers that the Bible confronts such party-poopers, condemning their killjoy attitudes and commanding us to rejoice appropriately.

-From the Bible's perspective, patience is far more than simple endurance or longsuffering.
-The patience that God has shown man collectively and individually gives us an example of what true, godly patience is.
-It is this kind of patience that Paul urges us to put on as part of the new man.
+Biblically, patience is far more than simple endurance or longsuffering.
+The patience that God has shown man gives us an example of what true, godly patience is.